 1. Median Page Load Time

 They tested the “document complete” time and “fully rendered” time.
-They found no correlation between the complete load time of the webpage and rankings.
+They found no correlation between the total load time of the webpage and rankings.

 2. Time to First Byte